 In a small saucepan, bring water and sugar to a boil, stirring until sugar has completely melted.
 Remove from heat, adding lemon juice and zest.
 Mix well, let cool.
 Store chilled.

-Other Southern Trifle Recipes to Add to the Dessert Menu
+More Southern Trifle Recipes to Make

 Whether you’re planning a special family meal, a holiday gathering or taking dessert to a picnic, trifles are guaranteed to steal the show.
 Other delicious Southern style trifle recipes to try: